The statutory functions of the Governing Body are to:

 She can be contacted on chairofgovernors@easingwoldprimary.co.uk

-Mr Edward Fenning chairs the Resources Committee
+Mr Edward Fenning, one of our Vice Chair of Governors, chairs the Resources Committee

 The Governing Body also has the following statutory committees: